Peanut Butter Oatmeal Balls {4 Ingredients}

 Notes

-- *Use smooth and preferably drizzly peanut butter.
+- * Use smooth and preferably drizzly peanut butter.
 If the peanut butter has been refrigerated or very thick, mix it with maple syrup/honey and microwave it for 15 – 20 secs or until smooth.

 - ** The ground flax seeds and chia seeds both absorb liquid.
-If the dough gets too dry or crumbly, add additional 2 -3 tablespoons of nut milk.
+If the dough gets too dry or crumbly, add 2 -3 tablespoons of nut milk.

 The Nutrition Facts above are specific to the ingredients I chose to use for this recipe, which may vary.